tunmsk/nextgen-facebook/readme.txt

 **NGFB Pro / Power-User Features**

-* A "Social Settings" metabox for Post, Page, custom post type, user profile, and term / taxonomy (category and tag) editing pages &mdash; the "Social Settings" metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.
+* A Social Settings metabox for Post, Page, custom post type, user profile, and term / taxonomy (category and tag) editing pages &mdash; the Social Settings metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.
 * Fully renders content (including shortcodes) for accurate description texts.
 * Support for embedded videos in content text (iframe and object HTML markup).
 * Additional Open Graph / Rich Pin meta tags for videos and e-commerce products.